-Outdoor equipment fulfillment can be tricky, but ShipBob offers the expertise needed to help outdoor gear ecommerce brands optimize their order fulfillment process.
+Outdoor equipment fulfilment can be tricky, but ShipBob offers the expertise needed to help outdoor gear ecommerce brands optimise their order fulfilment process.

-For healthcare brands expanding their online store, a proper fulfillment process is crucial for long-term growth.
-Since healthcare fulfillment involves many ‘essential’ products that need to be delivered directly to consumers on time, your business needs the right location(s) to store inventory, the right technology to manage inventory and orders in process, and the right team to help pack and ship orders to customers.
+For healthcare brands expanding their online store, a proper fulfilment process is crucial for long-term growth.
+Since healthcare fulfilment involves many ‘essential’ products that need to be delivered directly to consumers on time, your business needs the right location(s) to store inventory, the right technology to manage inventory and orders in process, and the right team to help pack and ship orders to customers.

-If you choose to work with ShipBob, you can split inventory in the fulfillment center(s) of your choice, and expand into other locations as you grow.
-ShipBob offers a growing international fulfillment network with locations across the globe.
+If you choose to work with ShipBob, you can split inventory in the fulfilment centre(s) of your choice, and expand into other locations as you grow.
+ShipBob offers a growing international fulfilment network with locations across the globe.
 (View all locations here.)

-Ecommerce home and household brands have a lot to manage, and one of the most challenging tasks of running an online store is fulfillment.
-ShipBob’s team consists of highly skilled fulfillment experts that can help optimize your supply chain while saving you time and money as you scale your brand.
+Ecommerce home and household brands have a lot to manage, and one of the most challenging tasks of running an online store is fulfilment.
+ShipBob’s team consists of highly skilled fulfilment experts that can help optimise your supply chain while saving you time and money as you scale your brand.